j-telford/mythbound_project/README.md

 ## Future Updates
 - The project's README will be updated with more comprehensive information in the near future.

-The Mythbound Project represents a comprehensive and innovative community effort that integrates web development, automation, and Discord bot functionality to enhance user experiences across multiple platforms.
-It's a testament to your dedication to creating a dynamic and engaging community space.
+The Mythbound Project represents a comprehensive and innovative community effort that integrates web development, automation, and Discord bot functionality to enhance the  experiences of its users across multiple platforms.